iamsammak/pininspiration/docs/component-hierarchy.md

         + will need params.boardId
       + NewBoard
         + will need params.boardId
+      Ken: When creating a board, you don't have an ID to start.
       + EditBoard
         + will need params.boardId
     - **PinsContainer** (will also be nested)